 ● Port: The left side of the boat when you’re facing the bow.

-● Starboard: The right side of the boat when you’re facing the bow (one tip for remembering your nautical left and right is that the word Left is shorter than the word Right, just like the word Port is shorter than the word Starboard).
+● Starboard: The right side of the boat when you’re facing the bow.
+A tip for remembering your nautical left and right is that the word left is shorter than the word right, just like the word port is shorter than the word starboard).

 ● Windward: The location the wind is currently blowing from.

 ● Leeward: Sometimes called ‘lee’, leewards is the opposite to windward and is where the wind is blowing to.
-It is often used to refer to items or locations that are sheltered from the wind.
+It’s often used to refer to items or locations that are sheltered from the wind.

 ● Boom: The horizontal pole which extends from the bottom of the mast.
-The boom is important because you need to move it towards the direction of the wind in order to harness the wind’s power – and be sure to duck under it when you change direction and it swings across the boat!
+The boom is important because you need to move it towards the direction of the wind in order to harness the wind’s power.
+Be sure to duck under it when you change direction and it swings across the boat!

 ● Tacking: One of two basic sailing manoeuvres, tacking is how you head into the wind and involves turning the bow (front) of the boat into and through the wind, to keep the sails as full as possible and continue moving.

-● Jibing: Jibing is the opposite of tacking and refers to changing direction when you are heading downwind.
+● Jibing: Jibing is the opposite of tacking and refers to changing direction when you’re heading downwind.
 It means turning the stern (back) of the boat into and through the wind.